-Many of us want to make some cash while we are travelling.
+Many of us want to make some cash while we are travelling the world.
 After all, it is what keeps us travelling.
 One way to make some cash is to do some busking or street performing.
-Read on and find out how Busking can help you Travel the World.
+In my opinion, if you have looked at a busker and thought, ‘I can do that’, then you are probably right!
+So if you have quit your job to work and travel abroad and are wondering how you will make some cash, consider what skills you have and busk.
+Read on and find out how Busking can help you travel the World.

 What is Busking or Street Performing

 Wikipedia states ‘Street performance or busking is the act of performing in public places for gratuities.
 In many countries the rewards are generally in the form of money but other gratuities such as food, drink, cigarettes or gifts may be given’.